8 Aug 2022

 The territorial boundary of the franchise is usually negotiated.
 It should be clear which city or territory is covered by the franchise, particularly if the franchise is exclusive.
 Parties should avoid setting a distance as to the limits of the boundaries of the franchise, as this will likely create dispute down the line.

 Another restriction that can be negotiated is whether the franchisee is permitted to sell online and whether if the online customer lives outside of the territory, the franchisee can still sell; vice versa, what if another franchisee infringes an exclusive territory, would the franchisee have any recourse against the franchisor?

 The promises, representations and warranties made by the franchisor and relied on by the franchisee should be included in the franchise agreement.
 If the representation goes to the heart of the contract, it should be treated as a condition that allows the franchise agreement to be terminated if breached.
 It is also a good defence should the franchisee fails to meet any milestones or targets under the franchise agreement.

 Most restrictions imposed by the franchise agreement on the franchisee are unduly restrictive.
 For example, the restriction to set up a competing business in a territory could be unduly wide in terms of area and duration.
 The franchisee should negotiate with the franchisor on something more reasonable.

-The franchise agreement should clarify who the property rights of various assets or equipment belong to.
+The franchise agreement should clarify to who the property rights of various assets or equipment belong.
 Where these assets or equipment are provided by the franchisor to the franchisee and paid for as part of the franchise fee, ownership and entitlement should be made clear.

 The initial franchise fee and ongoing royalty may be negotiable.
 In addition, if the timing for payment by the franchisee is tight, but the timing of provision of service by the franchisor is loose, the franchisee can seek to negotiate timing to buy more time.